mqfs/logtool/README.md

     ...
 }
 ```
-Then, you will see printed `bark's` parameters and result on the screen when invoke it during runtime.
+Then, you will see printed `bark's` parameters and result on the screen when invoke this method during runtime.